X-616/X-616-recommendations/README.md

 ### 📲 Column: Apps

-> Check out my GitHub Stars – there are **1,252 saved apps** recommended for creators, plus a full collection of **486 tools**, apps, software, and more.
-Take a look in your free time.
+> Check out my GitHub Stars – there are **1,252 saved Stars** recommended for creators, plus a full collection of **tools, apps, software, and more.
+Take a look in your free time**.

 ---